$0 China → US EB-5 Investor Visa Guide — Quick-Start Checklist

 Realistic Wait Times for 221(g) Administrative Processing

-General 221(g) administrative processing at Guangzhou for EB-5 cases in 2026 runs approximately three to twelve months.
-The variance is wide because it depends entirely on which security agency is reviewing the hold and how backed up their clearance pipeline is.
+Resolution timing for 221(g) administrative processing at Guangzhou is case-specific.
+The variance depends on which security agency is reviewing the hold and how backed up its clearance pipeline is.

-DS-5535 cases tend to run longer: six to eighteen months is a realistic range.
-Cases involving disclosed CCP membership that are waiting for waiver adjudication can take twelve to twenty-four months.
+DS-5535 cases can take longer, and cases involving disclosed CCP membership that are waiting for waiver adjudication can take additional time.
+The timing remains case-specific.

 The Guangzhou Consulate does not provide case-by-case status updates on 221(g) holds.
 The CEAC portal status will show "Administrative Processing" until the case is resolved.
-You can submit a congressional inquiry through your US representative's office if the case has been pending more than twelve months without any communication, but this generally produces a status acknowledgment rather than acceleration.
+Follow Guangzhou's status-inquiry guidance and wait at least 90 days before asking about status.
+You can submit a congressional inquiry through your US representative's office, but this generally produces a status acknowledgment rather than acceleration.

 What to Do While Waiting

 Do not let documents expire.
 Police certificates, medical examination results, and passport validity all have expiration windows.
-If your case has been in administrative processing for more than six months, begin tracking whether your police certificate — which Chinese immigration authorities consider valid for only six months — will need to be renewed before the interview concludes.
+If your case has been in administrative processing for more than six months, begin tracking whether your police certificate — which US immigration authorities generally treat as valid for only six months — will need to be renewed before the interview concludes.
 If it expires during processing, you will need a fresh apostilled certificate before approval.

 Prepare the DS-5535 response meticulously.
 If you receive a DS-5535 form, do not rush the response.
 Every answer must be consistent with every prior application, the DS-260, and the I-526E petition.
 Have your attorney review the completed form before submission.
-An inconsistency in the DS-5535 response can convert an administrative hold into a formal refusal.
+An inconsistency in the DS-5535 response can prolong the 221(g) administrative processing.

 Address any source of funds gaps proactively.
 If the 221(g) hold was triggered by a document request rather than a security clearance, compile the missing materials and submit through the CEAC portal immediately.
 The officer cannot act on your case until the requested materials are received.